Yonkers Organizations Host Youth Violence Prevention Forum to Address Gun Violence

 For decades, the YWCA of Yonkers has been one of the main organizations in Westchester County at the Forefront of Community Advocacy against gun violence!!

-The MC & Organizer, Michelle Gabriel, is also a Principal in Yonkers Public Schools, and she reminded everyone at the event,
+The MC & Organizer, Michelle Gabriel, President of the Joseph Gabriel Foundation, reminded everyone at the event,

 “All over the world, young people are really caught in the gap of gun violence, and we need to come together as a community.
 No matter what color or race, because a bullet has no color.
 It can be aimed at anyone”.